|

 Facts of Fictional Magic: John Tanner as a Source for Louise

-Erdrich's Tracks and The Birchbark House by
+Erdrich's Tracks and The Birchbark House, by

-Peter G. Beidles
+Peter G. Beidler

 - Bright